 Panini works with unflagging commitment to the preservation and protection of the environment in compliance with international standards.
-The company’s goal is to make sure that all its activities meet the requirements of environmental sustainability, taking the same care in conservation and protection of natural resources as it does in all its activities.
+The company’s goal is to make sure that all its activities meet the requirements of environmental sustainability, taking the same care in safeguard and protection of natural resources as it does in all its activities.

 Panini’s commitment to environmental protection is a process that starts internally—a real and constant effort, an integral part of the company mission, felt and pursued by all in order to: